May 9, 2022

 If you have ADHD, divorce can be extra messy and emotional.

-You owe it to yourself, and you deserve the clarity, knowledge, and support needed to be your number one advocate and come out of your divorce knowing you got what you deserve.
+You owe it to yourself, and deserve the clarity, knowledge, and support needed to come out of a divorce knowing you got what you deserve.

 Learn about "My Divorce Solution"

-In this episode, I speak with Karen Chellew and Catherine Shanahan - who founded My Divorce Solution after their own experiences with divorce to provide better information, better resources, and a better process for the financial separation that comes with divorce.
+In this episode, I speak with Karen Chellew and Catherine Shanahan - who founded My Divorce Solution after their own experiences with divorce.

-Catherine is a mother of five children, a Certified Divorce Financial Analyst (CDFA), a trained mediator, and has worked in the financial industry for 25 years.
+Catherine is a mother of five, a Certified Divorce Financial Analyst (CDFA), a trained mediator, and has worked in the financial industry for 25 years.

 Know the Components of Your Marital Estate